pluginever/wc-min-max-quantities/readme.txt

 ## 🚀 THE BENEFITS OF WC MIN MAX QUANTITIES:

+🛍 Force your customers must purchase in the required quantity 🛍 Encourage customers to buy more by changing the initial value in the quantity field for each product 🛍 Ensure your order quantities match your warehousing and delivery systems 🛍 Set a special deal for your desired product/s
-🛍 Create custom deals targetting various occasions.
+🛍 Create custom deals targeting various occasions
-🛍 Set a special deal for your desired product/s.
-🛍 Easily force customers to purchase more products.
-🛍 It will help increase your total sales volume.
-🛍 Finally, enjoy the enhanced store revenue :).
+🛍 Guide your customers to add the correct quantity of products 🛍 Add interval-based quantities to encourage your customers to buy more 🛍 Protect your profit margins

 ## 🆓 WC MIN MAX QUANTITIES FEATURES:

-⚖️ Set a global min/max rule for every single product.
-⚖️ Exclude product/s from the global min/max rule.
-⚖️ Set a minimum purchasable product quantity.
-⚖️ Set a maximum purchasable product quantity.
-⚖️ Set step count to sell products in the group
+⚖️ Set a global minimum number of items required for each and every product ⚖️ Set a global maximum number of items required for each and every product ⚖️ Set step count to sell products in the group
+⚖️ Change the WooCommerce default quantity

-⚖️ Set a minimum cart total quantity that customers must purchase.
-⚖️ Set a maximum cart total quantity that customers must purchase.
-⚖️ Set a minimum cart total price that customers must purchase.
-⚖️ Set a maximum cart total price that customers are allowed to purchase.
+⚖️ Set a minimum number of products customers can add to cart ⚖️ Set  a maximum number of products customers can add to cart ⚖️ Set a minimum cart total (price) that customers must purchase ⚖️ Set a maximum cart total (price) that customers are allowed to purchase ⚖️ Set minimum-maximum quantity rule product-wise
-⚖️ Exclude min/max rules for products
+⚖️ Override global minimum-maximum rule from the product level ⚖️ Ignore global min-max rule product-wise
+⚖️ Set step count product-wise to sell product in the group

 **📍NOTE:** **You have to *Override Global* to make the individual product level rules effective.**

 ## 🔥 [WC MIN MAX QUANTITIES PRO](https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/) FEATURES:

-🎯 Set a minimum purchasable product price.
+🎯 Set a global minimum purchasable product price
-🎯 Set a maximum purchasable product price.
+🎯 Set a global maximum purchasable product price
-🎯 Customized notice message settings.

-🎯 Add min/max price rules for products.
+🎯 Set minimum-maximum price rule product-wise
-🎯 Add min/max price rules for variation products.
-🎯 Add min/max rules for product categories.
+🎯 Add minimum-maximum rules for variable products
-🎯 Set a minimum total product quantity for specific category 🎯 Set a maximum total product quantity for specific category 🎯 Control min/max rules for product/s belonging to multiple categories.
+🎯 Allow combinational min/max conditions for variable products 🎯 Add minimum-maximum rules product-wise for categories 🎯 Set step count to sell products in group category-wise 🎯 Option to set min/max rules for the total number of products from a certain category 🎯 Control minimum-maximum rules for product/s belonging to multiple categories 🎯 Disable category-based rules from the global settings 🎯 Option to ignore category rules product-wise
-🎯 Option to ignore category rules product-wise.
+🎯 Option to set custom notification messages

 ### FUNCTIONALITY EXPLAINED: